Esther Edwards Burr: Her journal

 Like the earlier journal of Sarah Kemble Knight in 1704–1705, Esther Burr's Journal provides insight into a woman's daily life in the late colonial period of the United States.
-Esther Burr's Journal might be called an epistolary diary, since, rather than being a traditional diary written as a private record for oneself, Esther Burr's Journal consists of letters exchanged with her childhood friend Sarah Prince in Boston from 1754 to 1757.
+Esther Burr's Journal might be called an epistolary diary, since, rather than being a traditional diary written as a private record for oneself, Esther Burr's Journal consists of daily letters exchanged with her childhood friend Sarah Prince in Boston from 1754 to 1757.
 In the Journal, Sarah Prince is referred to as Fidelia while Sarah refers to Esther as Burrissa most likely a reference to her last name after she married Aaron Burr Sr. Esther wrote about ordinary things that happened around her, but she also sometimes expressed original thoughts about serious topics in passing such as the dominant themes of loneliness and hardship of everyday existence as well as slavery.

 That there exist multiple editions of Esther Burr's Journal can be somewhat confusing.
 In 1901, the president of Howard University, Jeremiah Rankin, published a book which, despite being entitled Esther Burr's Journal is actually a fictionalized account of Esther's life.
-It was not until 1984 that Esther Burr's Journal was published in its entirety by Carol F. Karlsen and Laurie Crumpacker but this book is no longer in print and it is quite hard to find a copy in good condition.
+It was not until 1984 that Esther Burr's Journal was published in its entirety by Carol F. Karlsen and Laurie Crumpacker, but this book is no longer in print and it is quite hard to find a copy in good condition.

 Death

-Less than a month after the sudden death of her father, Jonathan Edwards (who had come to Princeton to be Burr's successor as president of the college who died March 22, 1758, due to compilation with smallpox), Esther died on April 7, 1758, after "a few days illness".
-The illness turned out to be a deadly case of smallpox, and her death left her two children, Aaron and Sarah Burr, as orphans, Burr and his sister went to live with their wealthy maternal uncle Timothy Edwards in a cramped, crowded environment.
-Aaron Burr, Sr. had died previously in September 1757.
-Sarah Edwards, her mother, died soon after in October 1758 Esther, along with the rest of the Edwards family, where buried together at the Bridge Street Cemetery in Northampton.
+In September 1757, Aaron Burr Sr. died of a fever in Princeton.
+Esther's father, Jonathan Edwards, came to Princeton to be Burr's successor as president of the college, but died on March 22, 1758, due to complication following a smallpox inoculation).
+Barely a fortnight after the sudden death of her father, Esther also fell ill and died on April 7, 1758, after "a few days illness".
+She was seized with a fever, apparently not linked to her recent smallpox inoculation, which produced a violent headache and then delirium.
+Her sister Sarah believed it was not unlike the sudden fever from which her sister Jerusha had died.
+Esther's death left her two children, Aaron and Sarah Burr, as orphans.
+Aaron and his sister went to live with their wealthy maternal uncle Timothy Edwards in a cramped, crowded environment.
+Sarah Edwards, Esther's mother, died soon after in October 1758.
+Esther, along with the rest of the Edwards family, were buried together at the Bridge Street Cemetery in Northampton.

-After Esther's death in Princeton, on April 7, 1758.
-Sarah Prince was nearly inconsolable.
-"My whole dependance for Comfort in this World [is] gone," Sarah wrote in her personal book of meditations. "[Esther] was dear to me as the Apple of my Eye- she knew and felt all my griefs..."
+Sarah Prince was nearly inconsolable by Esther's death.
+In her personal book of meditations, she wrote, "My whole dependance for Comfort in this World [is] gone...", and "[Esther] was dear to me as the Apple of my Eye- she knew and felt all my griefs..."